Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 1. **Descriptive**.
 "Getting numbers in front of stakeholders".
 This is the typical Analyst role, but Data Scientists might also doing this kind of work (e.g., at Facebook, some Data Scientists are "Analysts who can communicate meanignfully with business stakeholders and be self-directed")
 2. **Correlative**.
 Analytics or light machine learning might be used to reveal correlations that can lead to decision-making insights.
 Recent DS bootcamp graduates may be employed at this level
 3. **Causative**.
 Utilizing advanced statistical techniques to identify causation vs mere correlation.
-Academics from social sciences may be employed in this role
+Academics from social sciences may be employed at this level
 4. **Mechanism of action**.
 Determing and articulating the underlying mechanics of causation.
-Academics from chemistry or physicals may be employed in this role
+Academics from chemistry or physicals may be employed at this level

 Each level has its own set of frustrations with the practicalities of making Data Science happen.
 The phrase "I'm spending most of my time not doing Data Science" can have different meanings at each level.
 E.g.: